We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 When we receive these reports, we must investigate the circumstances of each one and determine whether lessons can be learned, and whether action can be taken to prevent or reduce future events.

-It is up to each ANSP to first internally review every infringement before reporting it to us as an MOR if the circumstances dictate it.
+It is up to each ANSP to also internally review every infringement before reporting it to us as an MOR if the circumstances dictate it.

-CAP 1404 has been amended to highlight the CAA’s audit and safety assurance functions of the Infringement Co-ordination Group (ICG), and introduces the option for those provisionally suspended by the CAP 1404 process to request a review of that decision.
+CAP 1404 includes not only the CAA’s review process, but also highlights CAA’s audit and safety assurance functions of the Infringement Co-ordination Group (ICG), and introduces the option for those provisionally suspended by the CAP 1404 process to request a review of that decision.
 These changes take effect on 2 August 2021.
 As well as this new review process we are continuing to assess other options for stakeholders to have certain CAA decisions reviewed, in line with our new regulatory principles.

 Read more about our Airspace Infringements: review and actions process (CAP 1404).